-The park was designed with an amazing attention to detail, so much so that many guests overlook the hidden places and secret spots which make Epcot truly shine.
-We have created a list of Epcot secrets to help you discover some of the quirky facts, off-the-beaten path attractions, and hidden corners of this Disney theme park.
+Epcot was designed with amazing attention to detail, so much so that many guests overlook the hidden places and secret spots which make this theme park truly shine.
+We have created a list of Epcot secrets to help you discover some of the quirky facts, off-the-beaten-path attractions, and hidden corners of this Disney theme park.
 It’s a fascinating destination and these Epcot secrets can only enhance your experience!

 The Not-So-Secret History of Epcot